-BIRDS AND STILL LIFE PAINTINGS IN OILS
+UNIQUE BIRDS AND STILL LIFE PAINTINGS IN OILS

-The window in my studio looks out on the garden, where eight bird feeders are stocked with a variety of seeds.
+The window in my studio looks out on the garden, where eight bird feeders are stocked with a variety of food.
 Whenever a coffee break is needed, I sit and watch the birds.
 So far, I have attracted a wide variety except for a nuthatch and a coal tit, which I’m desperate to see.
 Both feature in many of my paintings.
 One day, I began pondering ideas for a painting that combined my love of still life and birds.
 The first manifestation was a blue tit on a saxophone, a reference to blues music, which I also love.
 But it brought a few challenges to overcome, because photographing the two together was impossible—and I don’t own a sax!
-As such, artistic licence was called for, which meant adapting the blue tits' pose and engineering the lighting.
+As such, artistic licence was called for, which meant adapting the blue tit’s pose and engineering the lighting.
 Nonetheless, I enjoyed it so much that I spent many happy hours conjuring up combinations featuring UK garden birds, many of which had a humorous narrative.

 Warbler on a cello.
 Oils on canvas.